Analyst Ratings For Netflix | Benzinga

 |0

-This current average represents a 2.03% increase from the previous average price target of $609.0.
+This current average has decreased by 1.41% from the previous average price target of $604.25.

 Analysts work in banking and financial systems and typically specialize in reporting for stocks or defined sectors.
 Analysts may attend company conference calls and meetings, research company financial statements, and communicate with insiders to publish “analyst ratings” for stocks.
 Analysts typically rate each stock once per quarter.